IkigaiLabsETH/cultcoins/README.md

 This bonding curve mechanism governs the pricing and supply dynamics of Moonshot tokens in a decentralized marketplace, ensuring that as more tokens are bought or sold, the price adjusts accordingly.
 The mechanism includes provisions for migration to a DEX once specific market cap and allocation thresholds are reached, facilitating the seamless transition of the token into broader market liquidity while ensuring a deflationary effect through token burning.

+Moonshot has an iOS app that makes buying and selling Solana-based memecoins seamless by allowing transactions via Apple Pay, PayPal, debit, and credit cards.
+With a sleek design and no need for traditional wallets or gas fees, Moonshot is being hailed as the "Robinhood for memecoins," targeting mass adoption.

 ### **Key Data Points from Solana Tracker**

 1. **Accounts**: